Last updated

 destinationstringYesISO 3166-1 alpha-2 country code (GR, US, JP)

-sizestringYesData package size (1GB, 3GB, 5GB)
+sizestringYesData package size (1GB, 3GB, 5GB).
+Required when package_type is data-limited or starter.

 Important: external_user_id is required for the WebView flow.
 It must be your own stable user identifier, and the same value must be used across all WebView endpoints — bookings, redirect tokens, and the auth exchange.
 If you are not using the WebView or Native eSIM Integration, do not supply this field — it is ignored in the traditional booking flow and supplying it incorrectly will route the package into the eSIM management flow.